Apprenticeship

 Tredu Apprenticeship Q&A

 What is an apprenticeship?
 How does learning happen in practice?
-We have put together the most important basics below to help you get a good grasp on what apprenticeships are all about.
+We have put together the most important basics below to help you get a good grasp on what apprenticeship training is all about.

-An apprenticeship is based on a written fixed-term contract between the student and the employer – or a written fixed-term contract between the student and the employer in the case of a public service employment relationship.
+An apprenticeship is based on a written fixed-term contract between the student and the employer.

-Students are expected to work an average of 25 hours per week.
+Students are expected to work a minimum average of 25 hours per week.

 If you are already studying in Tredu and wish to make a switch to apprenticeship, discuss the matter with your teacher.

-- In the Tredu education search page, you can find apprenticeships for which to apply directly.
-If you cannot find a suitable option, please contact the apprenticeship specialist in Tredu who is responsible of the vocational field you’re interested in.
+• On Tredu ´s education search page, page you can also find apprenticeship options.
+Before filling in the application, please contact first the apprenticeship specialist responsible of the vocational field you’re interested in.

 You can find an apprenticeship, for example, through a summer job, labour market training, previous employers, a training contract, a hobby, a family business or by contacting companies directly.